 So, you’ve decided to hold a community event.
 Great job!
 Ready for the next step?
 Here are some ways you can market your event and attract attendees so your event is a success!

 Many Pods have found that screening the PlantPure Nation film by Nelson Campbell creates a sense of community and purpose, and helps to provide context to Pod members for both the origins of the Pod program as well as how their Pod is a part of a larger grassroots movement.

 This badge is intended for Group Leaders to use on your websites and flyers to show your Pod’s connection to the PPC Pod Network.
-By downloading this badge, you certify that your Pod is a member organization of the PlantPure Communities Pod Network; and that your Pod has read and adopted the PlantPure Communities Culinary Philosophy.
+(A preview of the badge is available here.)
+If you’d like to use the Badge, please contact Katya Trent, Director of Pod Operations.
+By using the badge, you certify that your Pod is a member organization of the PlantPure Communities Pod Network; and that your Pod has read and adopted the PlantPure Communities Culinary Philosophy.
 This badge is restricted to Pod-related use only.

 Working with Vendors and Sponsors

 The templates listed here are provided to help when working with vendors and sponsors.
 All templates should be reviewed to make sure they address the specifics of your VegFest.
 It is also recommended that you work with your lawyer whenever possible to have everything finalized.
 Note that these are Word (rather than PDF) documents so that you can edit them as you see fit.

 Skill Sheet: Creating Digital Designs on Canva – Canva is a free graphic design software service that allows you to create digital designs for both web and print use.
 If you are interested in designing flyers, info cards, social media images, brochure, and more, Canva is a valuable and useful tool.
 This guide will show you how to set up an account and get started with a basic design.